John Abele

-John E. Abele (born 1937) is an American businessman, and the co-founder and a director of Boston Scientific, a medical device company.
-He was awarded the ASME Medal in 2010.
-As of May 2022, his net worth was estimated at US$640 million.
-He was first a billionaire on the Forbes 400 list in 1996, but has since given away much of his wealth.
+John E. Abele (born 1937) is an American businessman and co-founder of Boston Scientific, a medical device company.
+He received the ASME Medal in 2010 and, as of November 2024, has a net worth of $1.9 billion.
+He was first listed on the Forbes 400 in 1996 as a self-made billionaire.
+Although he has given away a significant portion of his wealth, he remains Vermont's only billionaire, residing in Shelburne.
+Through his private family foundation, the Argosy Foundation, Abele has donated over $130 million to charitable causes since 2001.

-Biography

 Early life and education

-Abele was raised in a "Classic Yankee family," the youngest of three sons of Catherine (née Eaton) and Lieutenant Commander Mannert Lincoln Abele, USN.
+Abele was raised in a "Classic Yankee family," the youngest of three sons of Catherine (née Eaton) and Lieutenant Commander Mannert L. Abele, USN.
 His father was the commanding officer of the submarine USS Grunion when the vessel was lost in the Aleutians on July 31, 1942, presumably to enemy action.

 John and his brothers later organized, managed, and funded research to locate and photograph the Grunion – which was found in the Bering Sea – document the cause, and locate relatives of all the crew.
 At the age of seven, Abele was stricken with osteomyelitis, a bacterial infection of the bone, requiring multiple surgeries and years of using crutches.
-He is a graduate of Amherst College with a double major in physics and philosophy (he later served as a trustee).
+He is a graduate of Amherst College with a double major in physics and philosophy (he later was a trustee).

 Career

-His first job was at a light-fixture company in the Midwest; he later moved back to New England to work for a small medical company near Boston.
-Soon after he branched out on his own and co-founded Boston Scientific with Peter Nicholas.
+Abele started his career at a light-fixture company in the Midwest before moving to New England to work for a small medical firm near Boston.
+He later co-founded Boston Scientific with Peter Nicholas.